gbhumphrey1/GA_ANN/README.md

 GA_ANN
 ======

-R scripts used to implement the GA_ANN input variable selection (IVS) algorithm as part of the the IVS4EM project described in Galelli et. al. (2014).
+R scripts used to implement the GA_ANN input variable selection (IVS) algorithm as part of the IVS4EM project described in Galelli et. al. (2014).
 This wrapper IVS algorithm is a combination of a genetic algorithm (GA) search procedure with an artificial neural network (ANN) model.
 In this implementation, a simple 1-hidden node multilayer perceptron was utilised.
 The model training process is performed by means of a simulated annealing algorithm, which is used each time a new combination of inputs is evaluated.
 The GA adopted is a relatively simple variant outlined in Goldberg (1989).
 Further details of this implementation of the GA_ANN algorithm can be found in:

 Galelli S., Humphrey G.B., Maier H.R., Castelletti A., Dandy G.C. and Gibbs M.S.
 (2014)  An evaluation framework for input variable selection algorithms for environmental data-driven models, *Environmental Modelling and Software*, 62, 33-51, DOI: 10.1016/j.envsoft.2014.08.015. ([Link to Paper](http://www.sciencedirect.com/science/article/pii/S1364815214002394))